zongben/proot.nvim/README.md

 ## Features

-* Autodetect and save project root dir
+* Autodetect by using lsp and files to save project root dir
 * Use telescope to search and change root dir

 ## Installation